Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?

-\item A closer look at the above-mentioned bounds reveals a surprising \emph{theorem of the alternative}, which states that given a problem instance with a specified level of heterogeneity, \emph{either \falong~is minimax optimal, or \pllong~is minimax optimal}.
-Such a statement is reminiscent of the celebrated Fredholm alternative in functional analysis \citep{fredholm1903classe} and Farkas' lemma in linear programming \citep{farkas1902theorie}, both of which give two assertions and state that exactly one of them must hold\footnote{Technically, our result is slightly weaker than a theorem of the alternative, as there are scenarios (i.e., when $R^2\asymp m/N$) where the two algorithms are simultaneously minimax optimal.
-See Remark \ref{rmk:alternative} for more details.}.
+\item A closer look at the above-mentioned bounds reveals a perhaps surprising phenomenon: for a given collection of problem instances with a specified maximum level of heterogeneity, exactly one of \falong~or \pllong~is minimax optimal.

-\item With the established theorem of the alternative, the originally infinite-dimensional problem of adapting to client-wise heterogeneity is reduced to a binary decision problem of making a choice between the two algorithms.
-Indeed, the foregoing results suggest that the \naive~dichotomous strategy of (1) running \falong~when $R^2 = \calO(m/N)$, and (2) running \pllong~when $R^2=\Omega(m/N)$, attains the lower bound \eqref{eq:lb_intro}.
-Moreover, for supervised problems, this dichotomous strategy can be implemented without knowing $R$ by (1) running both \falong~and \pllong, (2) evaluating the test errors of the two algorithms, and (3) deploying the algorithm with a lower test error.
+\item The established minimax results suggest that the \naive~dichotomous strategy of (1) running \falong~when $R^2 = \calO(m/N)$, and (2) running \pllong~when $R^2=\Omega(m/N)$, attains the lower bound \eqref{eq:lb_intro}.
+Moreover, for supervised problems, this dichotomous strategy can be implemented without knowing $R$ by (1) running both \falong~and \pllong, (2) evaluating the test errors of the two algorithms in a distributed fashion, and (3) deploying the algorithm with a lower test error.
 We emphasize that the notion of optimality under our consideration overlooks constant factors.
 In practice, a better personalization result could be achieved by more sophisticated algorithms.

 \item As a side product, we provide a novel analysis of \fplong, a popular algorithm for personalized federated learning that constrains the learned local models to be close via $\ell_2$ regularization \citep{li2018federated}.
 In particular, we show that its $\ier_i$'s are of order $\calO\big(\frac{1}{N/m}\land \frac{R}{\sqrt{N/m}} + \frac{\sqrt{m}}{N}\big)$, and a weighted average of the $\ier_i$'s satisfies a tighter $\calO\big(\frac{1}{N/m}\land \frac{R}{\sqrt{N/m}} + \frac{1}{N}\big)$ bound, where $a\land b = \min\{a, b\}$ for two real numbers $a$ and $b$.